atk4/data/docs/quickstart.rst

 When you first create model using `new Model_` it will just exist as an independent container.
 By passing `$db` as a parameter you are also associating your model with that specific persistence.
-Multiple model can only be associated with one persistence.

 Once model is associated with one persistence, you cannot re-associate it.
 Method Model::init() will be executed only after persistence is known, so